The Old Sawmill. - The Uki Timber Company

 Information

-In 1909 Lou Parker purchased the sawmill from a firm on the Richmond for £48.
-The mill was transported by boat to Murwillumbah and then barged up Dunbible Creek.
-From there, it was loaded onto a bullock dray and travelled over from Stokers Siding through Smiths Creek to Uki.
+In 1909, Lou Parker purchased a sawmill from a firm on the Richmond for £48.
+The mill was transported by boat to Murwillumbah, barged up Dunbible Creek, and then loaded onto a bullock dray for the journey through Stokers Siding and Smiths Creek to Uki.

-The sawmill had initially been destined for Terragon but when the bullock team got to the Uki site, the wagon carrying the heavy steam engines got bogged.
-No effort by the team could shift the load, so the owner decided that that was where the mill would be located.
+The sawmill had actually been destined for Terragon, but when the bullock team reached this site, the wagon carrying the heavy steam engines became hopelessly bogged.
+After numerous failed attempts to move it, the owner decided: "This is where the mill will be!"

-Nellie O'Sullivan's dad, George Johnson, helped Lou Parker bring the sawmill to Uki.
-He was a tailer-out.
-He was the man that stood behind the logs as they pushed them through the rolling saws, the circular saws.
-He was the highest-paid man.
+Nellie O'Sullivan's father, George Johnson, helped Lou Parker bring the sawmill to Uki.
+George was a "tailer-out"—the man who stood behind the logs as they pushed through the circular saws—the highest-paid position at the mill.

 "When we first came to Uki, we lived in a tent on the left-hand side going into Uki, just over the bridge, on the river bank there.
 In a tent!
 Our bed was sticks in the ground with corn or chaff bags on other sticks sitting on these prongs.
-That was my bed.
 I can remember a flood came up, and Dad carried me.
-They woke me up, and he said, "Come on, dear, you've got to get out; the water's coming in your bed."
-I looked, and it was right up.
-I suppose it was wet underneath, and he carried me chest high up to the road.
+They woke me up, and he said, 'Come on, dear, you've got to get out; the water's coming in your bed.'
+I looked, and it was right up to my bed.
+He carried me chest-high through water up to the road."

 Lover's Lane

-At one time, courting couples would meet at the mill and spend time sitting together on the logs.
+The mill site had a romantic side too!
+Courting couples would meet at the mill and spend time sitting together on the logs.
+Ella Mitchell recalled:

-Ella Mitchell said "You know I can't recall this timber leaving this mill, and yet I can remember Lionel and I had our name in the Tweed Call, a naughty little paper written here.
-We had our name on it for doing a bit of courting on one of the Mill logs. "
+"You know I can't recall this timber leaving this mill, and yet I can remember Lionel and I had our name in the Tweed Call, a naughty little paper written here.
+We had our name on it for doing a bit of courting on one of the Mill logs."

 This point of interest is part of the tour: Historic Uki Village - Walking Tour